Trump tells Hannity Russians 'have no information on Trump'

 The president reiterated that Putin strongly denied collusion and also brushed off the idea Russia had compromising information on Trump.

-"He said there was no collision whatsoever.
+"He said there was no collusion whatsoever.
 He said it as strong as you can say it.
 They have no information on Trump," Trump said.
 "And one thing you know, if they had it, it would have been out."

 The president said that although he believes U.S.-Russian relations were at a historic low point just prior to his meeting with Putin, he is now hopeful for cooperative relations going forward.

 "It was great today, but I think it was really bad five hours ago," Trump said.
 "I think we really had a potential problem.
 Dealing with two nuclear nations.
-At 90% of the nuclear power in the world between these two nations, and we've had a phony witch hunt deal it drive us apart."
+At 90 percent of the nuclear power in the world between these two nations, and we've had a phony witch hunt deal it drive us apart."

-In addition to his comments at the press conference, Putin again denied any Russian interference in the U.S. election in an interview with FOX News' Chris Wallace.
+In addition to his comments at the press conference, Putin again denied any Russian interference in the U.S. election in an interview with Fox News' Chris Wallace.

 "Interference with the domestic affairs of the United States -- do you really believe that someone acting from the Russian territory could have influenced the United States and influenced the choice of millions of Americans?"
 Putin said.
 "This is utterly ridiculous."